 The day I bought this mask, I did not know that I just got a golden ticket to the good skin factory.

-I had been eyeing this mask for quite some time.
+I had been eyeing this mask for some time.
 It was quite affordable (unlike some clay masks that I should not mention).
 It was made from Temulawak (Curcuma xantorrhiza), a herbal ingredients commonly used for jamu (Indonesian traditional herbal drinks).
 I really like jamu, especially the ones containing ingredients from Curcuma genus.
 They do wonders to your digestion track and overall feeling of wellness.
 I didn’t know exactly about their skincare benefit, but I would like to try.

 I refrained myself from trying because at that time I was still battling a hell-sent breakout.
 My skin was extremely sensitive and dry due to acne medication.
 However, soon my acne disappeared, as well as the sensitivity, leaving a dull skin with overflowing production of sebum and myriads of post-inflammatory hyperpigmentation spots.
 Ehhh, what the hell, skin.